3andne/restls/Restls: A Perfect Impersonation of TLS.md

 1. Based on the traffic behavior of a proxy client - high traffic, long connection, pattern of TLS handshake after the Trojan connection is established, etc.
 2. Based on the characteristics of the disguised website - often using cheap or free domains and using free certificates issued by let's encrypt.

-Regarding the second issue (referred to as the whitelist), @ihciah provided ShadowTLS as a solution.
+Regarding the second issue (referred to as the allowlist), [@ihciah](https://github.com/ihciah) provided [ShadowTLS](https://github.com/ihciah/shadow-tls) as a solution.

 ## ShadowTLS

-ShadowTLS server itself does not have a domain or certificate, its purpose is to disguise itself as a mainstream (in-whitelist) website.
+ShadowTLS server itself does not have a domain or certificate, its purpose is to disguise itself as a mainstream (in-allowlist) website.

 In order to achieve this goal (taking the example of disguising as `example.com`), the client needs to send a TLS handshake request to the server.
 The server then forwards the request directly to `example.com` and returns the response to the client.
 In the eyes of the GFW, the proxy server can complete the handshake to `example.com`, so the proxy server is `example.com`.